-In Tennessee, auto insurance costs $7,926 each year for a 16-year-old motorist, versus $1,109 annually for a driver between 50 and 59 years of age.
+In Tennessee, auto insurance runs $7,926 each year for a 16-year-old driver, compared to $1,109 yearly for a driver between 50 and 59 years of age.

-TENNESSEE AUTO INSURANCE RATES BY AGE
+TENNESSEE AUTO INSURANCE PRICES BY AGE

 |Age||Average Annual Premium|